aurasphere/aurasphere/README.md

 I'm Donato, and this is your daily fortune:

-> 🥠 Change is inevitable, except for vending machines.
+> 🥠 Some fortune cookies contain no fortune.

-Last update: Sat Dec  6 05:09:48 2025
+Last update: Sun Dec  7 05:09:19 2025

 ### Let's play! 🎮